gshumilin/learning-server/README.md

     `m` - create `schema_migrations` table in your database and run migrations;

     `f` - run fixtures.
-Function create for you admin user and fill others tables with tests values;
+Function create for you admin user;

 Server is usually started by the `stack run` command.